Festus Ezeli facts for kids

 Westchester Knicks (2021)

-On March 2, 2021, Ezeli signed a contract with the Westchester Knicks of the NBA G League, returning to professional basketball after a 5-years hiatus dealing with multiple injuries and difficult recoveries.
+On March 2, 2021, Ezeli signed a contract with the Westchester Knicks of the NBA G League, returning to professional basketball after a four-year hiatus dealing with multiple injuries and difficult recoveries.
 He was immediately assigned the number 20 jersey.
-He appeared in two games.
+Ezeli appeared in two games.

 On April 17, 2021, Ezeli signed with Rivers Hoopers to play in the inaugural season of the Basketball Africa League (BAL).
-However, before playing a single game with the Hoopers, Ezeli got injured and was replaced by Robinson Opong.
+However, he did not play a game for the Hoopers before getting injured and being replaced by Robinson Opong.

 Career statistics